aleph2c/miros/doc/i_mongol_example.rst

 The second "Track that I'm ready in your head!" command happens when the units are marshaled.
-It is up to the last horse archer to tell the others that he is ready so the can get back in the fray.
+It is up to the last horse archer to tell the others that he is ready so they can get back into the fray.
 He does this by issuing the Advance_War_Cry.

 So, a horse archer has to track what is happening with his brethren.
 He has to know what state they are in.
 Thankfully he doesn't have to know *precisely* what they are doing but only a small subset of what they are doing.
-I would call this unit empathy and it could be tracked by a second statechart.
+For this reason I call this unit empathy and it could be tracked by a second statechart.

 Here is a first shot at it's design: